 In 2011, NRT created the New Relationship Trust Foundation (NRTF).
 This strategic decision allows the Foundation to use its charitable status to attract additional support for NRT’s education initiatives.
 In 2012, the Foundation assumed oversight of NRT’s education initiatives.

-NEW – Indigenous Early Years Scholarships and Bursaries are awarded to Indigenous (First Nations, Métis, and Inuit) students residing in British Columbia that are enrolled at an accredited post-secondary institution and are studying in an early years related field.
-Applications will be made available alongside NRTF announcement dates in April and May.
-Students that intend to apply for an Indigenous Early Years Scholarhip or Bursary should return at that time to download the new application form and guidelines.
+Indigenous Early Years Scholarships and Bursaries are awarded to Indigenous (First Nations, Métis (Métis Nation of BC verified), and Inuit) students residing in British Columbia that are enrolled at an accredited post-secondary institution and are studying in an early years related field.
+2018/19 applications will be made available alongside NRTF announcement dates on April 17th and close June 7th.
+Students that intend to apply for an Indigenous Early Years Scholarship or Bursary should return at that time to download the new application form and guidelines.